MS Achille Lauro: On the East Indies route

 As Willem Ruys, the ship began her maiden voyage on 5 December 1947.
 Together with her main competitor and running mate, the MS Oranje of the Netherland Line, she became a popular fixture on the Dutch East Indies route.
-However, when the East Indies gained independence from The Netherlands in 1949, passengers' numbers decreased.
+However, when the East Indies gained independence from The Netherlands in 1949, passenger numbers decreased.

 The future prime minister of Singapore, Lee Kuan Yew, travelled aboard Willem Ruys as a fresh graduate upon completing his studies in the United Kingdom.